Nuclear power in Finland: Sixth reactor

 As in 2002, the Green League was principally opposed to nuclear power and represented in the coalition government, holding the positions of the Minister of Justice and the Minister of Labour.
 This time the party had publicly stated before the 2007 parliamentary elections that it would not leave a coalition it had agreed to join, even if the other parties in that coalition decided to license further reactors.
 The party viewed the 2002 decision to expand nuclear power with several new reactors as the principal one, and the 2010 decision as simply a question of which operators to grant the permits to.
 The Green League voted against all new permits in the cabinet, and lost the vote.

 In October 2011, Fennovoima announced that it had chosen Pyhäjoki, in northern Finland, as the site for the country's third nuclear power plant.
-The poject was delayed by several years, and in May 2022, Fennovoima terminated its contract with Rosatom to build the power plant.
+The project was delayed by several years, and in May 2022, Fennovoima terminated its contract with Rosatom to build the power plant.

 On 25 September 2014 after TVO's repeated delays in building the third reactor and its failure to begin work on the fourth reactor in time, the government refused TVO's application for a further extension to the permit for the fourth reactor.
 For not seeking building permission by June 2015 for the fourth Olkiluoto reactor, TVO's permit granted in 2010 is terminated.

 According to Taloustutkimus support of Fennovoima nuclear power was 26% among Finnish citizens in March 2017.